Skip to main content

 1. Ensure that all the aforementioned prerequisites are met.

-2. Contact Webnames support staff and make a request to have DKIM enabled on your domain.
-Be sure to include what that domain is.
+2. Contact Webnames support staff and make a request to have DKIM enabled on your domain, clearly specifying the domain name.

-1. If Webnames hosts your DNS, our support staff will add that record to your DNS on your behalf.
+• If Webnames hosts your DNS, their support staff will add the record for you.

-2. If Webnames does not host your DNS, our support team will provide you with the TXT record, which in turn you will need to take steps to have that applied via your DNS provider.
+• If Webnames does not host your DNS, their support team will provide you with the record details which you need to apply via your DNS provider.

 *This limitation is subject to change over time.
-Technically speaking, in order to allow multiple sources/platforms to all be considered legitimate sources of DKIM-signed email, each mail provider/platform must sign all outbound email using the same private key.
+Technically speaking, in order to allow multiple sources/platforms to all be considered legitimate sources of DKIM-signed email, each mail provider/platform must sign their outbound email using a unique selector value (e.g. "mail."), and each must have a corresponding DKIM record in the domain's DNS zone.

 Did this answer your question?